The Power Of A Mascot

 As a freelance illustrator one of my specialties is character design.
 I periodically get calls from business owners who want a custom mascot to help promote their product or service.
 I’ve designed mascots for several companies and even designed the refresh of Mr. Monopoly for Hasbro’s updated version of the classic board game.

 Not every brand needs a mascot, but in many industries a mascot can create strong advantages.
-Here’s how to consider whether or not a mascot right for you…
+Here’s how to consider whether or not a mascot is right for you…

 The Advantages of a Mascot